herrfennessey/carmen-and-dave/carmenAndDave/content/spanish/travel_tips.md

 Romania uses the Lei, not the Euro.
 It is about 4 Lei to a US Dollar, and 5 Lei to a Euro.
-The ATM's in Romania typically charge quite a hefty fee in addition to whatever currency exchange fees are applied, so we would recommend exchanging currency at money exchangers in Cluj if you would like to have cash with you.<br><br>
+The ATM's in Romania typically charge quite a hefty fee in addition to whatever currency exchange fees are applied, so we would recommend exchanging currency at major banks in Cluj, or the money exchangers (might not speak English) if you would like to have cash with you.<br><br>
 Nearly every store in Cluj Napoca, gas stations, and supermarkets accept credit card, even American ones, although we would recommend bringing a card with a chip on it.
 Everything at the venue is paid for, but if you plan on traveling or sightseeing afterwards, especially to rural areas, cash could be useful.